Close

 2. Health and Safety

-Your Company is consciously committed to health and safety of all employees and other stakeholders with a defined safety vision 'To be a leader in Safety Excellence in the global power and energy business'.
-Your Company employs a pro-active and pre-emptive approach to occupational health and safety and is committed to actively drive the agenda through the length and breadth of the organization.
-Consequently, 100% of your employees and contractual workforce are trained on various aspects of Occupational Health and Safety.
-Close monitoring of safety performance has also helped your Company to achieve desired goal of zero injuries and fatalities.
-Suraksha mobile app is one such monitoring intervention that enables employees to conveniently report unsafe conditions and similar provision for reporting of unsafe conditions has been made available to contractual workforce through Stakeholder Suraksha Application.
-Furthermore, your Company has already started venturing towards application of advanced technologies like digitization, e-enablement of safety processes, usage of drones, remote monitoring, safe systems for high-risk activities, etc. to eliminate and minimize the risks associated with various activities for betterment of safety performance.
-More deployment of advanced technologies, skill set, and behavioral interventions are planned in the near future for further enhancement of safety performance.
-A detailed description of Health and Safety initiatives taken by your Company is outlined in Employee section of Integrated Report (Pages 68-75).
+Your Company is consciously committed to health and safety of all employees and other stakeholders with a defined safety vision 'To be a leader in Safety work practices in the global power and energy business'.
+Your Company employs a pro-active and pre-emptive approach to occupational health and safety and is committed to actively drive the agenda through the length and breadth of the organisation.
+Consequently, 100% of your employees and contractual workforce are trained on various aspects of Occupational Health and Safety management system.
+Your company maintains and continually improve management systems to eliminate hazards, reduce health & safety risks to all our stakeholders.
+Close monitoring of safety performance has also helped your Company to track desired goal of "No harm No Injuries".
+Suraksha mobile application (SAP based) is one such monitoring intervention that enables employees to conveniently report safety observations through Surakha Samwad program.
+Furthermore, your Company has already started venturing towards application of advanced technologies like digitization, e-enablement of safety processes, usage of drones, robot, remote monitoring, mechanisation, automization, artificial intelligence, video analytics, virtual reality,safe systems for high- risk activities, etc. to eliminate and minimize the risks associated with various activities for betterment of safety performance.
+More deployment of advanced technologies, skill set and behavioural interventions are planned in the near future for further enhancement of safety performance.
+A detailed description of Health and Safety initiatives taken by your Company is outlined in Employees section of Integrated Report (Pages 84-95).

 3. Customer Relationship

-Your Company is working consistently towards a dedicated theme of energizing and sensitizing customers for smart and future-ready energy solutions to ensure a sustainable future.
-Relationships with customers play a crucial role in our value creation journey.
-The focus in our routine operations revolves around our customer affection statement, 'To earn the affection of customers by delivering superior value and superior experience thereby making them ambassadors'.
+Your Company is working consistently towards becoming a 'Utility of the Future' with pioneering energy solutions to create a sustainable future.
+Building lasting relationships with all our stakeholders, especially our customers, is a responsibility which is owned and cherished.
+Our focus in our routine operations revolves around our customer affection statement, 'To earn the affection of customers by delivering superior value and superior experience thereby making them ambassadors'.
 Your Company ensures 100% health and safety communication for products and services through safety signage in and around substations and public places.

 4. Human Resource Management